Local Planning Strategy

 Conservation areas and recreation areas are not identified separately; Despite a stated intention to promote transport other than cars, there is no network of cycleways,walkways, or greenways, e.g. 99+% of users to the various clubs in the Allen Park precinct are by car.
 Even more clubs are mooted and these would be accessed by car.
 This is "PLANNING"??; There is no emphasis on the bush-to- beach nature of the coastal wards and associated walk trails.
 WHY to each of the above?

-Ed O'Loughlin asked almost 8 years ago
+Ed O'Loughlin asked over 8 years ago

 Thank you for taking the time to ask us a question.
 The draft Local Planning Strategy does not propose much change for Swanbourne, and as a result these is not a lot of detail on the map about the different ‘green spaces’ in the precinct.
 The Precinct Specific Strategies for Swanbourne are as follows :